IlyaMZP/syllabin/README.md

 # syllabin
 Student managment system <br />
 This was a part of my course project at university.
 Written in a couple of weeks with a lot of breaks.
 Don't expect to see quality code. <br />
-Hevily inspired by Grey Li's HelloFlask examples.
+Heavily inspired by Grey Li's HelloFlask examples.

 # Setup
 Clone the project <br />